 - Smile and treat this as a conversation with a business partner.

 - Never give up and fight to the end.
 Answer as best as you can and if you are not sure .. write this down anyway (and explain why you are not sure).
 Do not know the answer?
 Say what you don’t understand and say out loud what you think you will try in this situation.

 - Link your answer with your experience from work, assignments and etc.

 - When you provide a solution to your problem/task explain advantages and disadvantages.

 Another thing that is worth mention.
 If you have a chance, try to ask them about various things to figure out, is company offer you a job that meets your requirements and it will make you happy to work there.
-If you care about the company you surprise them with ask questions like How your company is doing despite global crisis (good question in 2009)?
+If you care about the company you surprise them with ask questions like How your company is doing despite the global crisis (good question in 2009)?
 How your company is prepared to deal with Brexit?

 If you still working and your interview is in the different city, then I have a few tips: